-Robert E. Sheldon, APR, Fellow PRSA Class of 2014

-Public relations consultant (retired from positions including public relations director for Creative Communications Consultants, Inc.)

-Residence when inducted: Texas Current residence: Texas

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Robert E. Sheldon, APR, Fellow PRSA Class of 2014 Public relations consultant (retired from positions including public relations director for Creative Communications Consultants, Inc.) Residence when inducted: Texas Current residence: Texas Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?
 As I was nearing the end of my full-time career, I didn't have high expectations that it would bring me new business or better connections.
 Perhaps I just wanted the recognition that my professional accomplishments had been significant enough to warrant being a Fellow.
 I worked hard on the application and was very pleased with the outcome.
 What's the best advice related to public relations practice that you ever received?
 A boss of mine had a sign on his wall that asked: "What's the big idea?"
 I learned that it was critical to come up with a big idea, execute it flawlessly and never lose focus.
 I found it was good advice.
+What would you like to see Fellows accomplish in the next five years?

 Do something, anything, to make both APR and Fellow membership better known and worth something in the marketplace.
 I've been accredited for 40 years and it never meant anything to any of my clients or employers.
+What is the most surprising thing that happened in your career?

 That I never had a job that I didn't like, that I was able to work in my field as long as I did and leave when I wanted to at the top of my game.
 I feel lucky.

-Rosanna Fiske, APR, Fellow PRSA Class of 2015 2011 Chair, Public Relations Society of America

-Senior Vice President, Corporate Communications, Wells Fargo

-What's the best advice related to public relations practice that you ever received?
+2015-2019 Rosanna Fiske, APR, Fellow PRSA Class of 2015 2011 Chair, Public Relations Society of America Senior Vice President, Corporate Communications, Wells Fargo Residence when inducted: Florida Current residence: Florida What's the best advice related to public relations practice that you ever received?
 Mean what you say and say what you mean.